0%

 Action Phase

 The Action Phase is where you'll deploy your tactics and attempt to outwit and overpower your opponent by spending resources gathered during the Income Phase.
-During this phase, you can draw additional cards, activate face-up card abilities or effects, and summon and send your cards into battle.
+During this phase, you can draw additional cards, activate face-up card effects, and summon and send your cards into battle.

 KEY RULE